 Although there are positive aspects in the life of each one of us, there’s almost always something that clouds over them and seems to prevent us from enjoying what we have.

-It could also be our age; the fear of getting old or die; regret about past choices or about the things we had to endure, had they not happen everything could have been different for us (or so the mind tells us); the number of children we have or the fact we cannot bring children anymore.
+It could also be our age; the fear of getting old or dying; regret about past choices or about the things we had to endure, had they not happened everything could have been different for us (or so the mind tells us); the number of children we have or the fact we cannot bring children anymore.

 So What Can Help Us Accept the Things Our Hearts and Minds Resist?

 Internal resistance to the things that seem to stand in the way of the life you want is perfectly reasonable.
 No matter what’s bothering you and what other people’s perspective about it is – for you it’s the end of the world and no one can argue with that.

 However, I know that my personal goal, and surely yours too, is to be happy.

 And it’s as simple as that: when I’m complaining (or whining) about my circumstances, about what I believe I deserved and didn’t get, or about what I might never have – I’m suffering.